Successful push notifications regularly get up to 2x higher click-through rates than emails do.

 For every notification, you can see real time statuses, and delivery confirmation.
 As you would expect, you can also send rich media in your notifications.

 One of the most unique aspects of of Catapush is their 2Way Communication feature.
 This allows recipients to reply directly to push notifications, creating a good way to receive feedback from your app users.

 Price: Free tier available.
 Paid plans starting at €20.00/month.

 PushAlert is a more advanced tool that includes a dedicated WordPress plugin.
-It lets you send notifications to both web and mobile users.
+It lets you send both desktop push notifications and mobile notifications.